Let's find autism answers

 Our Center works to:

-- Promote educational opportunities through support of new courses, practicum experiences, and dissemination of research assistant positions to ultimately build a larger cadre of public health professionals with expertise in autism and developmental disabilities
+- Promote educational opportunities through support of new courses, practicum experiences, and research assistant positions to ultimately build a larger cadre of public health professionals with expertise in autism and developmental disabilities

 - Provide a forum for speakers and working groups focused on autism and developmental disabilities